Myles Boney: Blackpool

-South Shields
+Later career

 On 21 July 2020 he re-joined South Shields on a permanent transfer.

 Boney made 16 appearances in all competitions, before joining National League North side Darlington on loan as goalkeeping cover.

 He departed South Shields upon the expiration of his contract at the end of the 2024–25 season.
+He signed for Matlock Town in June 2025, being released in November 2025.
+He signed for Morecambe on non-contract terms in December 2025.